free things to do in New York City

 Talk | Documentary Photographer Discusses His Work (online)

 Photographer Jeff Wall in a discussion about the artist’s practice.
-Wall will consider how his interest in scale and the beholder in the exhibition space shape his image making as he moves between documentary and more cinematographic pictures.
+Wall will consider how his interest more in scale and the beholder in the exhibition space shape his image making as he moves between documentary and more cinematographic pictures. less

 New York City, NY; NYC